 The only ‘challenge’ here is the colour change and the carrying of the yarn, which is very easy too, once you know how to do it.
 If you are already experienced in this, then you can just scroll down for the free pattern!

 But if you’ve never done this before, then don’t worry.
 I have recorded a video where I demonstrate how I changed colour (scroll down to the bottom of the page for the video).
 And what is a better way to practise colour change than making potholders? 🙂

-This pattern is designed so that both sides are looking great without the threads of yarn stretching from one side to another or lose ends to weave in.
-The non-working yarn is carried throughout so no long strings of different yarn are visible on the reverse side.
+This pattern is designed so that both sides look great without yarn threads stretching from one side to another or loose ends to weave in.
+The non-working yarn is carried throughout, so no long strings of different yarn are visible on the reverse side.

 There will be only one end at the very top of the Christmas tree to weave in or pull through to the other side.